degiel1982/RF433toHassWebhook/README.md

 - At first time run it should go to a standard ssid and password.
 - There must be a config page that will let you set the credentials
 - Opzimize the code. at every webhooksend now it will load the spiffs file every time but i need that in memory after boot+
-- The webpage needs to bee cleaner and more optimized
+- The webpage needs to be cleaner and more optimized
+- the webpages must be included
+- settings page